 Evaluate waterfowl habitat

 White-tailed deer have evolved and adapted to cope with the hot, dry summers commonly experienced in Oklahoma and north-central Texas.
-The drought we are experiencing will probably not have a long-term effect on deer populations, but has the potential to have some short-term effects.
-For more information, see What To Do About Deer and the Drought, and White-tailed Deer: Their Foods and Management in the Cross Timbers.
+The drought we are experiencing will probably not have a long-term effect on deer populations but has the potential to have some short-term effects.

 Expect mycotoxins in wildlife feed